metno/S-ENDA-documentation/source/frost.rst

    group, a role or an administrative unit.
 Try to avoid linking to specific
    persons.

-MET Norway.
-Department of Observation and Climate.
-Division for Observation quality and data processing.
+MET Norway, Department of Observation and Climate, Division for Observation quality and data processing.

 Description (What?)
 ===================